Sharing the start of my thrifted green glass bottle collection, plus sentiments for growing my own peony flowers.

 One of the best parts of gardening is being able to cut flowers to bring inside.
 Growing up, my grandma had the most beautiful peonies and I remember the large green glass vase she’d put them in to grace her dining table.
-Perhaps it’s those nostalgic feelings that draw me to peonies so much, but who can resist that sweet aroma and lovely gigantic blooms.
+Perhaps it’s those nostalgic feelings that draw me to peonies so much.
+Who can resist that sweet aroma and lovely gigantic blooms?

-Last summer, I was at a garden center and I came across a few different varieties of peonies.
-My grandma always had fuchsia and the classic pale pink, but I was intrigued by the white and red peonies before my eyes, and thought they’d fit the design of my garden a little better.
-I decided to purchase a couple and see how they’d do.
+Last summer, I was at a garden centre and I came across a few different varieties of peonies.
+My grandma always had fuchsia and the classic pale pink, but I was intrigued by the white and red peonies before my eyes.
+I decided to purchase a couple and see how they’d do in our yard.

 Luckily the plants survived the winter and my fingers are crossed that I will see gorgeous peony flowers this summer.
 I do see a tiny bud forming on one of the plants and I hope it turns into something spectacular!

-After starting my flowers and such board on Pinterest, I noticed I was pinning a lot of blooms in glass bottles.
-While visiting a thrift shop, I came across a collection of green glass bottles and I knew they had to make their way home with me at a cost of only $4.
+After starting my Flowers and Such board on Pinterest, I noticed I was pinning a lot of blooms in glass bottles.
+While visiting a thrift shop recently, I came across a collection of green glass bottles and knew they had to make their way home with me at a cost of only $4 for the bunch.

-I can’t wait to use them as vases for the flowers I cut from my garden and I’ll definitely be on the lookout for more!
+I can’t wait to use them as vases for the flowers I cut from my garden.
+I’ll definitely be on the lookout for more!

-What are your favorite flowers?
+Tell me, what are your favourite flowers to grow?
 Do you have any that conjure up happy memories?
-How do you like to display your blooms?
+How do you like to display your own blooms?

 Enjoy your day,